 Graduate Diploma candidates are required to complete a program totalling 120 credit points (typically 8 subjects).
-This involves 90 credit points made up of core subjects and two electives chosen after consulting the graduate adviser.
+This involves 90 credit points made up of core subjects and two electives chosen after consulting the Postgraduate Co-ordinator.

-In the event that an approved PG subject is taken from another school in the University, a minimum of 114 CP must be completed satisfactorily before the award be granted.
-This allows two 12 CP subjects within the Faculty of Engineering to be fully counted.
+In the event that approved 12 CP are taken as part of the GradDip in Information Sciencein the University, a minimum of 114 CP must be completed satisfactorily before the award will be granted.